muhanad40/ShoppingCart-React/README.md

 For tests, I used Jasmine to to do the unit tests.
 For the feature tests, I used [Behave](https://pythonhosted.org/behave/index.html) because it has a nicer API.
 It allows me to write features tests in words and match steps to those to execute.

-I used [ExpressJS](http://expressjs.com/) to serve the app on a server so that I can run the tests.
+I used [ExpressJS](http://expressjs.com/) to serve the app on a server.
+It's lightweight and quick to setup.
+I also use it run the Behave feature tests.
 I could have executed a python subprocess to start the server when the behave tests begin, but I still want to preview the app by myself.

 I used [Webpack](http://webpack.github.io/) because it bundles all my app's dependencies into one single file.
 I could have used Gulp to concatenate my JavaScript files, but Webpack detects dependencies automatically and bundles them together.
 I only used [Gulp](http://gulpjs.com/) to run the Webpack bundling commands or to watch the app and test directories to run the appropriate bundling commands.